 Journey with us through Langhorne Creek as we explore some of the best wineries Australia has to offer.

-Wine Regions Australia has comprised a list of 5 wineries in Langhorne Creek that are sure to float your boat.
+Wine Regions Australia has comprised a list of 5 Langhorne Creek wineries that are sure to float your boat.

 The property is 225 acres of beauty and the perfect location to spend an afternoon learning about their product on a wine tour led by their knowledgeable staff.
 Sip on a glass of wine and share a regional tasting platter as you look out over the red gums and vines that neatly litter the property.
 Or if you’re looking for a surreal getaway, you can stay at the cottage bed and breakfast on the property, which we highly recommend.